healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   Usability (35%) - **7.3**/undefined

-All things considered, the Comfee Electric Kettle CEKG003 is an all-around good glass kettle.
-It shows a positive performance, except for maybe its comparatively high energy consumption.
+After being run through all our tests, the Comfee Electric Kettle (CEKG003) proved to be an all-around excellent glass kettle.
+Apart from comparatively high energy consumption, performance was good.

-It’s easy to use and has all the desirable design features as well.
-If only the cord storage was better designed though.
-Nonetheless, we think its affordability, in addition to everything, makes it a good budget choice.
+It’s user-friendly with all the design features you would want on a kettle, except that the cord storage does not work so well.
+Nevertheless, considering the generally low price point, it's an excellent choice for anyone on a budget.

 **Things We Like**